nuria-b/nuria-b/README.md

 ### :raising_hand: About me

-<p>I'm a junior full-stack developer with experience in graphic design, editorial layout and customer service.</p>
+<p>I'm a junior full-stack developer with experience in graphic design, editorial layout (my specialty) and customer service.</p>
-<p>I have been wanting to enter the IT sector for a few years, until in 2022 I started the 850h full-stack development bootcamp at Factoría F5.</p>
+<p>I had been wanting to enter the IT sector for a few years, until in 2022 I started the 850h full-stack development bootcamp at Factoría F5 and, shortly after finishing it, I started working as a React junior developer.</p>
-<p>Now I am working as a junior React JS developer.
-We speak?</p>
+<p>Now I'm still looking for my next job opportunity.
+Let's talk!</p>

 ### :wrench: Languages and technologies